Date(s) - 23rd Aug 2021 - 24th Aug 2021

 The purpose of conflict coaching training is to equip you to help others resolve conflict and reconcile relationships without your direct involvement in the conflict.

-Please note: this course requires having done the traditional Personal Peacemaking or the new Everyday Peacemaking course.
+Please note: this course requires having done the Heart of Peacemaking course and either the previous Conflict Coaching or the Everyday Conflict Coaching course.

 In this training, aimed at gaining a deeper understanding and having more opportunity to practise conflict coaching at a deeper level, you will:

 - go deeper into the various skills and principles learned in Everyday Conflict Coaching

 - be more deeply equipped to help someone have difficult conversations

 - this includes preparing them to actually talk to the person with whom they are in conflict in an honest, respectful, humble but courageous way